Rajya Sabha polls: Congress is trying to poach MLAs in Rajasthan, alleges BJP

 While Congress has fielded three candidates – Randeep Singh Surjewala, Mukul Wasnik and Pramod Tiwari – for the polls, the BJP has nominated party leader Ghanshyam Tiwari and is also backing Subhash Chandra, an independent contender.

 The Congress, which has 108 MLAs in the Rajasthan Assembly, can send two candidates to the Rajya Sabha but need 15 more votes to win the third seat, according to The Indian Express.
-It claims it has the support of an additional 18 MLAs from outside.
+It claims it has the support of 18 additional MLAs from outside.

 Similarly, the BJP, which has 71 MLAs in the House, can win one seat but needs the support of 11 more legislators to secure the second seat.